-Canada adds funding to Green Freight Program
+Canada announces new projects under Green Freight Program

 It is also committing $7.2 million for education and awareness projects on electric vehicles and charging.

-“We know range anxiety makes it harder to choose an EV, which is why Canada is investing in our infrastructure — and with new EV chargers opening every month, we are seeing results,” said Tom Hodgson, minister of energy and natural resources.
+“We know range anxiety makes it harder to choose an EV, which is why Canada is investing in our infrastructure — and with new EV chargers opening every month, we are seeing results,” said Tim Hodgson, minister of energy and natural resources.

 “Canada’s new Auto Strategy, including our National Charging Infrastructure Strategy, will build on this progress by injecting a major federal investment and catalyzing private investment in EV charging.”